“Why is it always so goddamn hot when there’s a funeral?” Colleen asked irritably. She wasn’t really irritable, per sé, she was just… Colleen.

 “No, I haven’t had my joint yet.”

 “You really have weed?
 I thought you were a Catholic girl,” he teased.

 “Exactly,” she said standing up.
 She found a step-stool, climbed it and reached into the far corner of the top shelf of her cabinetry, swaying just a little.
-John hadn’t realized how short her pencil skirt was until she was up on her tippy toes reaching for the hash.
+John hadn’t realized how form fitting her pencil skirt was until she was up on her tippy toes reaching for the hash.
 He didn’t mind.
 “My mom looks through my cabinets when she visits,” she grunted.
 “Gotta hide it up where she won’t goooo…” She nearly fell descending the one step to the floor.
 “God… are you okay?”
 John laughed.
 “Shut up, John.”

 “That’s called a white boy,” John said, noting the cigarette wrapper she used to wrap the hash.

 She rolled her eyes.
 “I don’t want to know,” she said, grabbing the joint and stumbled towards the living room couch.

 “No, wait… it’s not like that,” he said, trotting after her.

 “I don’t want to know,” she said louder with a waive of her hand and plopped onto the couch.